VaughnValle/lush-pop/README.md

 14. Install latte-dock with the installation script:

 		 cd $DIR/lush-pop/latte-dock && sh install.sh
-15. Launch latte-dock either in __Krunner__ (alt+space) or in the terminal with:
+15. Launch latte-dock either with __Krunner__ (alt+space) or in the terminal with:

 		 latte-dock
-16. Switch to __Extended__ layout
+16. Switch to Latte Dock layout to __Extended__
-    - Right click the dock,
+    - Right click the dock
     - Click __Configure Latte__
     - Switching the layout in the __Layouts__ section
-17. Adjust the latte-dock settings to your liking
+17. Adjust the Latte Dock settings to your liking
     - Right click the dock
     - Click __Edit Panel__
     - Toggle the __Advanced__ option